BruceEckel/ThinkingInPython/Markdown/15_The_Pattern_Concept.md

 design patterns that appear in well thought-out systems.
-Currently, I'm just trying to make a list, but eventually I hope to make steps towards connecting these structures with patterns (or I may come up with a different approach altogether - this is still in its formative stages).
+Currently, I'm just trying to make a list, but eventually I hope to make steps towards connecting these structures with patterns (or I may come up with a different approach altogether---this is still in its formative stages).

 Here is the present list of candidates, only some of which will make it to the final list.
 Feel free to suggest others, or possibly